kign/c4wa/etc/doc/language.md

-You can also have imported functions with variable arguments; when adding them to your runtime, actual implementation will have one additional argument after required ones, which is a memory address where all subsequent arguments shall be read (it'll be passed even there are no additional arguments in the function call).
+You can also have imported functions with variable arguments; when adding them to your runtime, actual implementation will have one additional argument after required ones, which is a memory address where all subsequent arguments shall be read (it'll be passed even if there are no additional arguments in the function call).
 Each optional argument, regardless of type, will occupy exactly 8 bytes (64 bits) in linear memory.